-Start with as little as four rack units to then go to wherever you need.
+Start with as little as four rack units and grow to petabytes (PBs) of capacity.

-Scale-out linear in the namespace due to the parallel file system architecture.
+Scale-out linearly within a namespace due to the parallel file system architecture.

 Scale-out PCIe 4.0/NVMe flash performance independently from cost effective HDD capacity in the same file system.

-HPE Parallel File System Storage offers a comprehensive set of system availability features that provide enterprise-grade "five nines" availability levels with automatic fail-over and intelligent fail-back for mission-critical use cases.
+HPE Parallel File System Storage offers a comprehensive set of system availability features that provide enterprise-grade "five-nines" availability levels with multi-parity RAID 4+2, 4+3, 8+2,8+3, 3, and 4 way replication, automatic fail-over and intelligent fail-back for mission-critical use cases.

 Comprehensive set of data protection features like snapshots, synchronous and asynchronous replication, file-level encryption, and asynchronous error diagnosis while affected input/output (I/O) operations continue.